 We were able to train and educate the 300 youths about civic responsibility and the importance of taking part in the decision-making process of one’s country.
 Success was measured based on participants’ feedback upon completion of their training sessions.
 At the end of the project, students were given a survey to complete based on their experiences and the content they learned from the training.
 The survey results demonstrated that about 90 percent of the students that participated fully understood the concepts taught and were leaving with the potential and confidence in their abilities to disseminate the information to others.

 We have come to understand that civic education plays a vital role in maintaining peace and stability and encouraging people to actively get involved in the decision-making process of their country.
 It is important that people know the meaning and significance of civic responsibility, particularly in a country were peace is fragile due to the fourteen-year civil war.
 Civic education projects like this are usually carried out during a political season in the country, and as part of our mission as a youth organization, we want to turn it into an ongoing project where our activities will focus on rural communities in Liberia.
 In addition to our projects, which include leadership training, career development, and volunteerism among other capacity-building programs, we will continue to collaborate with our partners and other civic service organizations to implement programs for people primarily in rural areas, where they will be educated on the importance of civic responsibility.

 Our project, “YOUTH RISE” was a success!
 However, it would not have been possible without the help and support received from many individuals and organizations.
-We are heavily indebted to American Councils for sponsoring our project.
+We are heavily indebted to the U.S. Department of State Bureau of Educational and Cultural Affairs for sponsoring our project.
 We would like to express our gratitude towards our partner organizations including the National Election Commission of Liberia (NEC) and all the facilitators for playing a major role in the implementation of the project.